 PAN‑OS® is the software that runs all Palo Alto Networks® next-generation firewalls.
-By leveraging the three key technologies that are built into PAN‑OS natively—App‑ID, Content‑ID, and User‑ID—you can have complete visibility and control of the applications in use across all users in all locations all the time.
-And, because the application and threat signatures automatically reprogram your firewall with the latest intelligence, you can be assured that all traffic you allow is free of known and unknown threats.
+By leveraging the key technologies that are built into PAN‑OS natively—App‑ID, Content‑ID, Device-ID, and User‑ID—you can have complete visibility and control of the applications in use across all users and devices in all locations all the time.
+And, because inline ML and the application and threat signatures automatically reprogram your firewall with the latest intelligence, you can be assured that all traffic you allow is free of known and unknown threats.

 The topics in this site provide detailed concepts and steps to help you deploy a new Palo Alto Networks next-generation firewall, including how to integrate the firewall into your network, register the firewall, activate licenses and subscriptions, and configure policy and threat prevention features.
 After you perform the basic configuration steps, you can use the rest of the topics in this guide to help you deploy the comprehensive security operating platform features as necessary to address your network security needs and prevent successful cyberattacks.

-Thinking about upgrading your next-gen firewalls and Panorama to PAN-OS 8.1?
-Before you begin, make sure you review the release notes to learn about known issues, issues we’ve addressed in the release, and changes in behavior that may impact your existing deployment.
+Thinking about upgrading your next-gen firewalls and Panorama to PAN-OS 11.0?
+Before you begin, make sure you review the steps and any upgrade and downgrade considerations that might impact your upgrade.